tfpauly/draft-pauly-quic-datagram/draft-pauly-quic-datagram.md

 of a QUIC Transport Parameter (name=max_datagram_frame_size, value=0x0020).
-The max_datagram_frame_size transport parameter is an integer value (represented as a variable-length integer) that represents the maximum size of a DATAGRAM frame (including the frame type, length, and payload) the endpoint is willing to receive, in bytes.
+The max_datagram_frame_size transport parameter is an integer value (represented as a variable-length integer) that represents the maximum size of DATAGRAM payload the endpoint is willing to receive, in bytes.
 An endpoint that includes this parameter supports the DATAGRAM frame types and is willing to receive such frames on this connection.
 Endpoints MUST NOT send DATAGRAM frames until they have sent and received the max_datagram_frame_size transport parameter.
 Endpoints MUST NOT send DATAGRAM frames of size strictly larger than the value of max_datagram_frame_size the endpoint has received from its peer.
 An endpoint that receives a DATAGRAM frame when it has not sent the max_datagram_frame_size transport parameter MUST terminate the connection with error PROTOCOL_VIOLATION.
 An endpoint that receives a DATAGRAM frame that is strictly larger than the value it sent in its max_datagram_frame_size